Wannabe: Legacy

 "Wannabe" has been hailed as an "iconic girl power anthem".
 In 2016, the United Nations' Global Goals "#WhatIReallyReallyWant" campaign filmed a global remake of the original music video to highlight gender inequality issues faced by women across the world.
 The video, which was launched on YouTube and ran in movie theatres internationally, featured British girl group M.O, Canadian "viral sensation" Taylor Hatala, Nigerian-British singer Seyi Shay and Bollywood actress Jacqueline Fernandez lip-syncing to the song in various locations around the world, including a set of stairs reminiscent of the Midland Grand Hotel steps from the original music video.
 The campaign also encouraged people from all over the world to use the hashtag "#WhatIReallyReallyWant", taken from the song's lyrics, to share what they wanted for girls and women by 2030.
 In response to the campaign, Beckham said, "How fabulous is it that after 20 years the legacy of the Spice Girls’ girl power is being used to encourage and empower a whole new generation?"

-In 2014, a study at the University of Amsterdam with the Museum of Science and Industry in Manchester, found that "Wannabe" is the most recognisable and catchy pop song of the last 60 years.
+In 2014, a study at the University of Amsterdam with the Museum of Science and Industry in Manchester found that "Wannabe" is the most recognisable and catchy pop song of the last 60 years among young English speakers.
 The study found that "Wannabe"’s simple and relentless melody was the key to its success, with lead musicologist Dr John Ashley Burgoyne concluding, "I would describe the song as truly relentlessly catchy.
 It's not that it has this one hook per se.
 It's quite ingeniously composed."
-On Spotify, "Wannabe" was the mos -streamed 1990s song by a female group or artist in 2020.
+On Spotify, "Wannabe" was the most streamed 1990s song by a female group or artist in 2020.

 An EP, Wannabe 25, was released on 9 July 2021 to mark the 25th anniversary of "Wannabe".
 The EP included the previously unreleased demos of "Wannabe" and "Feed Your Love".

+On 31 December 2023, "Wannabe" reached 1 billion streams on Spotify.
+Spice Girls became the first British girl group to reach the milestone and the second girl group overall, along with Fifth Harmony's "Work from Home".